Early election takeaways: It's called history for a reason - NewsBreak

 Early election takeaways: It's called history for a reason

-The 2022 midterms, deciding the balance of power in Congress, have been bitter, fractious and expensive in the billions.
-Even the very notion of democracy and the civil ritual of voting were under attack.
+The 2022 midterms, which decide the balance of power in Congress, have been bitter, fractious and expensive in the billions.
+Even the very notion of democracy and the civil ritual of voting was under attack.

 President Joe Biden, presiding over narrow Democratic control of Washington, has seen his approval ratings buffeted by soaring inflation, fears about crime and lingering effects of the pandemic.